 Biografi

-Dr. Andreas Treu is a researcher at the Norwegian Institute of Bioeconomy Research (formerly the Norwegian Forest and Landscape Institute) since 2006 and is working in the Department of Wood Technology.
+Dr. Andreas Treu has been a research scientist at NIBIO (formerly the Norwegian Forest and Landscape Institute) since 2006 and works in the Department of Wood Technology.
 He graduated from the University in Göttingen, Germany, with a doctoral degree in Forest Sciences and Forest Ecology.
-After his studies he moved to Norway where he is currently working on wood protection, wood modification and wood anatomy.
+He works on wood protection, modification, and anatomy.

 Les mer